 Shortly after the S&P 500 had fully recovered from the Dotcom Bubble in 2007, the Wall Street crash of 2008 would occur.
 Between October 09, 2007, and March 5, 2009, the S&P 500 had lost 56.4% in value, taking roughly four years to recover to its previous high.

 The Great Recession was a severe global economic downturn from 2008 to 2009.
-It was caused by several factors, including the housing bubble’s collapse, the subprime mortgage crisis, and high oil prices.
+It was caused by several factors, including the housing bubble, the subprime mortgage crisis, and high oil prices.
 As a result, more than 4 million jobs were lost in the United States alone, and many more were lost worldwide.
-The recession had a significant impact on the global economy, and it is often considered the worst economic downturn since the Great Depression of the 1930s.
+The recession significantly impacted the global economy and is often considered the worst economic downturn since the Great Depression of the 1930s.

 The Great Recession began in December 2007, when the U.S. housing market collapsed.
 This was caused by several factors, including subprime mortgage lending, easy credit conditions, and speculative bubbles in the housing market.
 In addition, the housing market collapse led to a wave of foreclosures, which further contributed to the economic downturn.

 In September 2008, Lehman Brothers, one of the largest investment banks in the United States, filed for bankruptcy.
 This event triggered a major financial and economic crisis, as credit markets froze and panic spread throughout the global financial system.
-Federal Reserve Bank bailed out the surviving banks to keep the economy afloat.
+Federal Reserve Banks bailed out the surviving banks and financial institutions to keep the economy afloat.

-The Great Recession had a significant impact on the global economy.
+The stock market crash of 2008 had a significant impact on the global economy.
 In the United States, GDP growth turned negative in the fourth quarter of 2008, and the economy officially entered a recession in December 2008.
 The recessionary conditions lasted until June 2009, making it the most prolonged recession since World War II.

 Many other countries were also affected by the Great Recession.
-For example, in Europe, several countries entered into recession, including the United Kingdom, Germany, and France.
+For example, several European countries, including the United Kingdom, Germany, and France, entered into recession.
 Japan also experienced a recession in 2009.

 The Great Recession had several adverse effects on individuals and families.
 First, unemployment rose sharply in many countries as companies laid-off workers in response to declining demand.
 This led to an increase in poverty and inequality and decreased consumer spending.

 The Great Recession also had some adverse social and political effects.
 For example, the financial crisis led to the election of Barack Obama in the United States and the rise of populist parties in Europe.
-In addition, the recession caused several protests and riots around the world, as people expressed their anger at the economic conditions.
+In addition, the recession caused several protests and riots worldwide, as people expressed their anger at the economic conditions.

-The Great Recession was a major global economic event, and its effects are still being felt today.
+The Great Recession was a major global economic event, one of the worst, and its effects are still felt today.
 It led to widespread unemployment, increased poverty and inequality, and decreased consumer spending.
 In addition, the recession had several adverse social and political effects, including the election of Barack Obama in the United States and the rise of populist parties in Europe.